sharikgrg/oop_hw/README.md

 :bowtie:
 # OOP
-- This repo contains examples of OOP from my initial OOP classes.
+- This repo contains examples of OOP from my initial OOP classes
-- There are classes, with sub classes
+- There is a class with attributes and methods
-- The example shows inheritance, polymorphism, abstraction, encapsulation
+- The class has been tested in a separate .py file to create objects and use methods

 ## Definitions